Dan-Cao/ConnectionMonitor/readme.md

 ### Installation

 Connection Monitor does not need to be installed.
-It can simply be extracted
+It can simply be extracted and run.